 General dentists are the ones we usually meet since they are the main dental care providers who can deal with patients in all age brackets.
-They can conduct diagnosis, as well as prescribe medications, treat common dental problems, and manage and coordinate with other service providers and specialists to ensure that all requirements for proper oral health of the patients are fully satisfied.
+They can conduct diagnosis, as well as prescribe medications, treat common dental problems, and manage and coordinate with other service providers and specialists to ensure

 To become a specialist like Drs.
 Penchas and Baez, an additional two years or more is required from a dental school graduate.
 Here’s a list of dental specialists recognized by the ADA or American Dental Association.